andrej-fischer/cloneHD/README.md

      For a SNV data analysis, the cloneHD output file ending `*avail_cn.txt` from a CNA(+BAF) run can be supplied here.
 Since the subclonal decomposition can be different for SNVs, this option ensures that the SNV genotype is consistent with the fraction of cells in which this number of copies is available.
      Can only be used together with `--mean-tcn [file]`.
-In combination, this is a much stronger constraint.
+In combination, this is a much stronger constraint than using `mean-tcn` alone.

 ### Fuzzy segmentation options